Adrian Dunbar

-Adrian Dunbar (born 1 August 1958) is a Northern Irish actor, director and singer, known for his television and his theatre work.
-Dunbar co-wrote and starred in the 1991 film Hear My Song, nominated for Best Original Screenplay at the BAFTA awards.
+Adrian Dunbar (born 1 August 1958) is an actor, director and singer from Northern Ireland, known for his television and theatre work.
+He co-wrote and starred in the 1991 film Hear My Song, nominated for Best Original Screenplay at the BAFTA awards.

-Since 2012, he has played Superintendent Ted Hastings in all six series of BBC Television's Line of Duty.
-He has appeared as Alan Cox in The Jump, Martin Summers in Ashes to Ashes, Richard Plantagenet in The Hollow Crown, and as Father Flaherty in Broken.
-Dunbar also stars in the lead role of DI Ridley in the 2022 police procedural crime series Ridley, of which he was also associate producer.
+Dunbar is also known for playing Superintendent Ted Hastings in the hit BBC crime drama Line of Duty (2012–21).
+He has also appeared as Alan Cox in The Jump, Martin Summers in Ashes to Ashes, Richard Plantagenet in The Hollow Crown and Father Flaherty in Broken.
+Since 2022, Dunbar has starred in the lead role of Alex Ridley in the ITV detective series Ridley.
+In 2024 he starred in Kiss Me Kate on stage.

+Notable film work includes My Left Foot (1989), The Crying Game (1992) and deleted scenes in Star Wars: The Phantom Menace (1999).
+His TV guest appearances include Inspector Morse, Cracker, A Touch of Frost, Silk, Scott & Bailey, Silent Witness and Inside No. 9.

 Early life

 Dunbar was born and brought up in Enniskillen, County Fermanagh, in Northern Ireland, the eldest of seven siblings.
-He was educated at St Joseph's College, Enniskillen before attending the Guildhall School of Music and Drama in London.
+He has two brothers, John and Liam, and four sisters, Roisin, Cristina, Madeline and Moira.
+Raised in a Catholic family, he was educated at St Joseph's College in Enniskillen before attending the Guildhall School of Music and Drama in London.